hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_firewall_policy.html.markdown

 * `resource_arn` - (Required) The Amazon Resource Name (ARN) of the stateful rule group.

+* `override_action` - (Optional) The action that changes the rule group from DROP to ALERT .
+This only applies to managed rule groups.

 ### Stateless Custom Action

 The `stateless_custom_action` block supports the following arguments: